Javascript Menu by Deluxe-Menu.com

 Any feeling that alcohol and/or drug use has affected how he or she behaves sexually.

-Determining a diagnosis during a Biopsychosocial Assessment depends upon one thing: What you actually see in terms of symptoms.
+Determining a diagnosis during a Biopsychosocial Assessment depends upon one thing: The symptoms that you actually SEE.

 True False